ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 this property, so a UDP proxy could send more data to an unwilling target than a CONNECT proxy.
 However, in practice denial of service attacks target open TCP ports so the TCP SYN-ACK does not offer much protection in real scenarios.
-Proxies MUST NOT introspect the contents of UDP payloads as that would lead to ossification of UDP-based protocols by proxies.

 # IANA Considerations {#iana}